-In Calle Santa Lúcia, in Santa Lúcia or Santa Lúcia something... one that has an enormous supermarket in Andorra, Opposite try, in Vitoria and in Burgos.
+In Calle Santa Lúcia, in Santa Lúcia or Santa Lúcia something ... one that has an enormous supermarket in Andorra, Opposite try, in Vitoria and in Burgos. that.

-cache we had, drop off CESID's (Spanish Intelligence Agency) papers with photos and addresses, and leave us the weaponry already in France, between Puigcerdà and Rimont.
+The only thing she did was go to a zulo, a individual, and in Burgos it was to liquidate cache we had, drop off CESID's (Spanish Intelligence Agency) papers with photos and addresses, and leave us the weaponry already in France, between Puigcerdà and Rimont.

-She had nothing to do with the killings, pure and simple, she was Amedo's secret
+She had nothing to do with the killings, pure and simple, she was Amedo's secret girlfriend.

 She gave us the information, we seldom met her, because we went to the cache at dawn and everything was already there.
 The first time, I didn't know if I was working for GAL or for the Basque Spanish Battalion.
-The first time I went in the restaurant through the front door and came out Because, get this, the work for GAL has through the back door.
+The first time I went in the restaurant through the front door and came out Because get this, the work for GAL has through the back door.

 I went past the table and wiped them out.
 I can't explain, the feeling is so!...
 I can't!
 That was the Batxoki restaurant, it's Texas style, it has a main entrance door, and there's an exit to the other street.

-I went in one way and came out... but that was the first time, the seven.
+I went in one way and came out... but that The second time I went with Georges time, the first time we got it right, it was the seven deaths.